-Students will complete five small assignments during this course.
+How to PASS this PASS/FAIL course: Students will complete five (5) small assignments during this course.
 Students need to complete all assignments on time in order to receive a passing grade.
-This means that papers need to be turned in in hard copy by the beginning of the class period they are due.
+This means that printed (hardcopies) of papers need to be submitted by the beginning of the class period they are due.
 Each assignment will be marked "credit" or "no credit."
-If a student receives "no credit" for a paper, s/he will have to do a rewrite until s/he receives a "credit."
+If a student receives "no credit" for a paper, they will have to do a rewrite until they receive a "credit."
 In order to receive credit for an assignment, students need to demonstrate that they completed the assignment in a thoughtful manner, using proper grammar and spelling.
+Two late assignments will result in a fail.
+All assignments must be completed in order to pass the course.

 No more than two rewrites will be allowed per semester per student.
-A third rewrite will result in a failing grade.

-In order to pass for this class, students need to receive credit for all five assignments.
-Students need to turn in the assignments in hard copy at the beginning of class.
 Exceptions are only made if students are absent because of a documented illness, family emergency or official Loyola activity.
-It is the responsibility of the student to notify the instructor as far in advance as possible if such a situation were to come up.
+It is the responsibility of the student to notify the instructor as far in advance as possible and provide documentation if such a situation occurs.